tailix/libkernaux/CONTRIBUTING.md

 * Don't use tabulations (I don't hate tabs, but people can not use them properly)
 * Don't leave trailing whitespaces
-* Don't forget the newline character the the end of files
+* Don't forget the newline character in the end of files

 The following statements are recommendations, but highly encouraged: